LucasDesport/AR6db_use-misuse/README.md

 ## Requirements

+Two database are required to process the code.
-The code reads in the IPCC AR6 Scenarios Database, using both data and metadata. parquet ?
-Additionally, the code imports the outputs of TIAM-FR from a database to be released on Zenodo but available on request for now.
+The code reads in the IPCC AR6 Scenarios Database, using both data and metadata of all climate variables which refers to the *AR6_Scenarios_Database_World_ALL_CLIMATE_v1.1.csv* hosted on [IIASA website](https://data.ece.iiasa.ac.at/ar6/#/downloads).
+The zipped file should be uploaded on the ```data``` folder.
+Additionally, the code imports the outputs of TIAM-FR from a database (.db) to be released on Zenodo but available on request for now.
-For the calculations, the code requires standard python packages like pandas, numpy and matplotlib.
+For the calculations, the code requires standard python packages like pandas, openpyxl, matplotlib and pillow.

 ## Usage and structure